j5py/j5py/README.md

 Any repository or link accessible from this GitHub account having a connection with Offensive Cybersecurity is potentially very impactful and should under no circumstances be used outside of a controlled testing environment for the purposes of study and development of skills promoting integrity of Information Systems.

 Unless you are a Cybersecurity Professional acting preventively in a legal environment: you could put yourself in a reprehensible and potentially high-risk situation by acting inconsiderately, be humble, **any use engages your own responsibility**.

-> On this Milky Way sphere, our only home, Karma and Cobra Effect are bigger hackers than you: do good